Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

 In the upper part, it shows a diamond-shaped taxonomy of four oval-like predicates\footnote{PSOA's taxonomies represent predicate subsumptions much like class subsumptions, where the root predicate {\tt Top} is always understood to subsume all other predicates.
 Thus, subpredicate arcs and facts linking from non-{\tt Top} subtaxonomy roots to {\tt Top} are not normally shown in, respectively, taxonomy DAGs such as Fig.~\ref{TAexample} (with subtaxonomy root {\tt Scholar}) and their symbolic forms such as {\tt (KB1)}-{\tt (KB3)} of Section~\ref{factsandqueries}.} -- {\tt Scholar}, {\tt Teacher}, {\tt Student}, and {\tt TA} -- connected by heavy arcs understood to be implicitly labeled with {\tt subpredicate}, where {\tt TA} -- connecting to both {\tt Teacher} and {\tt Student} -- exemplifies multiple inheritance.

-In the lower part, showing directed-(hyper)graph-visualized data, three of these predicates -- all except {\tt Scholar} -- are used to spawn dependent descriptors for perspectival representation.
-For this, it uses hyperarcs starting with a predicate labelnode, e.g. {\tt Teacher}, pointing to -- with an intermediate arrow head -- and cutting through an optional OID node, e.g. {\tt John}, and cutting through any further nodes in sequence before pointing to the last node, with all nodes being rectangular.
+In the lower part, featuring directed-hypergraph-visualized data, three of these predicates -- all except {\tt Scholar} -- are used to spawn dependent descriptors for perspectival representation.
+For this, it uses hyperarcs starting with a predicate labelnode, e.g. {\tt Teacher}, pointing to -- with an element-symbol arrow head -- and cutting through an optional OID node, e.g. {\tt John}, and cutting through any further nodes in sequence before pointing to the last node, with all nodes being rectangular.
 Optional labels on these descriptor hyperarcs, e.g. {\tt dept}, are slot names, thus distinguishing slot hyperarcs from tuple hyperarcs.
-E.g., the {\tt Teacher} hyperarcs indicate, from right to left, that -- under the perspective of being a {\tt Teacher} -- {\tt John} is characterized by (a length-2 tuple, in standard chronological order, for) {\tt Wed} followed by {\tt Thu}, is in the {\tt dep}(artmen){\tt t} of {\tt Physics}, and has a {\tt salary} of {\tt 29400}.
+E.g., the {\tt Teacher} hyperarcs indicate, from right to left, that -- under the perspective of being a {\tt Teacher} -- {\tt John} is associated with (a length-2 tuple, in standard chronological order, for) {\tt Wed} followed by {\tt Thu}, is in the {\tt dep}(artmen){\tt t} of {\tt Physics}, and has a {\tt salary} of {\tt 29400}.
 On the far left, a labeled arc, starting directly at the OID, records {\tt John}'s (total) {\tt income} (also) as {\tt 29400} -- independently of, e.g., the {\tt Teacher}, {\tt TA}, and {\tt Student} perspectives.